 And all this is covered in Windows 7's Tablet Input Panel: Text Entry and Handwriting.

 There were a few things that Tablet Input Panel didn't always recognize, which didn't surprise me, since my handwriting has its own peculiarities.
 It took me about an hour to go through all the personalization, and after that, I could just write away and be confident that Tablet Input Panel understood what I was trying to do.
 If you ever need to make it learn your style, read our guide on Training Tablet Input Panel to Work Even Better.

 My trusty Palm PDAs had also taught me how to use gestures, so I was familiar with the idea when it came to try them out on Tablet Input Panel, even though (like most people, I suspect) I had to try the gestures again and again till I finally figured out the technique.
 I managed to learn and then showcase how this is done in Tablet Input Panel: Using Gestures for Speed and Convenience.
 After that, I was sailing through everything without taking my pen off the tablet.
 Wow, if only I had had something like that when I was scribbling madly, trying to keep up with what a teacher was saying, and hoping I'd be able to read my notes when it came time to study for the test!

 Last, but not least, you can use also a special version of the tool for doing math.
 How cool is that?
 At least for the "average" math geek.
-Even though I did not cover this myself, one of our editors, did go into detail about it, with How to Do Math With Math Input Panel in Windows 7 & Windows 8.
+Even though I did not cover this myself, one of our editors, did go into detail about it with How to do math with the Math Input Panel in Windows.